gramai/Review-Classification/README.md

 ```
 M=array([[1, 1, 1, 0, 0],[0, 0, 0, 1, 1]])
 ```
-Various algorithms are afterwards used to obtain the best classification.
+The following classification algorithms are afterwards used:
+    -Naive Bayes
+    -Random Forest
+    -Logistic Regression

 # Supported languages (nltk stopwords)
 List of supported languages of the nltk.corpus stopwords class.
 ```